 It is important that you, your loved one, and other friends and family members understand that treatment is just one step on the lifelong path of addiction recovery.
 Depending upon your loved one’s unique needs, treatment may last from a few weeks to many months, and may involve various levels of care as he or she begins to confront and overcome the issues that have kept him or her mired in the depths of addiction.
 Plan to be a source of ongoing love and support before, during, and long after your loved one’s time in treatment.

-Without effective professional intervention, a person who has been abusing opioids risks continued damage to his or her physical, cognitive, emotional, and socioeconomic wellbeing.
+When looking for opioid addiction treatment, you or your loved one may have been searching broadly for “rehab centers near me?”
+In Wilmington, NC, there is only one clear choice.
+Without effective professional intervention, a person who has been abusing opioids risks continued damage to his or her physical, cognitive, emotional, and socioeconomic well-being.
 Depending upon the specific opioid or opioids that an individual has been abusing, and the length and severity of that abuse, he or she may experience brain, heart, lung, kidney, and liver damage.
 He or she may also contract HIV/AIDS, hepatitis C, and other blood-borne diseases.
 Memory problems, impaired judgment, diminished cognitive abilities, and the development or worsening of anxiety, paranoia, and depression can all occur when a person fails to get help for an opioid use disorder.
 From a social and economic perspective, continued opioid abuse is likely to have a profoundly detrimental impact on a person’s ability to succeed in school, get and keep a job, meet his or her financial responsibilities, avoid legal problems, and maintain healthy interpersonal relationships.
 However, with effective professional help, an individual can begin to heal from the damage caused by prior opioid abuse, can stop his or her descent into further despair, and can learn how to live a healthy drug-free life.

-Our 139-bed center is licensed as a hospital, and employs a team of professionals who are dedicated to helping patients as they navigate the road to recovery.
-Our programming employs the most advanced and effective treatment protocols, and we have structured our treatment so that patients can receive a full spectrum of services under one roof.
+Our 139-bed center is licensed as a hospital and employs a team of professionals who are dedicated to helping patients as they navigate the road to recovery.
+The programming offered at our opioid addiction treatment center employs the most advanced and effective treatment protocols, and we have structured our treatment so that patients can receive a full spectrum of services under one roof.
 When you choose our center to recover from an addiction to heroin, prescription painkillers, or other opioids, the following types of treatment can empower you to reach your recovery goals:

 Inpatient detoxification: Long-term abuse of certain substances, such as opioids, can cause a person’s body to become dependent on them.
 When this is the case, detox services become an important step in the recovery process.
 Our inpatient detoxification is medically monitored and allows patients to have their bodies cleared of their substances of abuse so that they are able to effectively participate in our rehabilitation programming.